Khozex/talrune/README.md

 This is a command-line interface (CLI) tool that translates text from English to Portuguese using the OpenAI GPT-3.5 Turbo model.

+##Observation
+TalRune

+"Tal" means "speech" in Danish and Norwegian, and "Rune" refers to the ancient Nordic runic writing system.

 ## Installation

 Before using this CLI, you need to set up an OpenAI API key.
 Make sure you have [Rust](https://www.rust-lang.org/tools/install) and [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed on your system.